paintedbicycle/sketch-data-faker/README.md

 | File Type        | `system.fileType`       | "image", "font"                     | Text      | Faker.js    |
 | Version          | `system.semver`         | "2.6.9"                             | Text      | Faker.js    |

+## Localization / Translations

+Sketch Data Faker supports localization on all text strings, where Faker.js also supports it.
+In order to set a layer to a specific language or locale, append `|xx` to the end where `xx` is the local code.

+For example, if you want a `First Name` to be German, you would use `name.firstName|de` as your layer name.
+If you want the product name to be in Canadian English, you would use `commerce.productName|en_CA`.

+See the full list of locales below.
+Note that Sketch Data Faker will fall back to English if the locale code is wrong or if there is no available translation for that term.

+## List of Locales
+- az
+- cz
+- de
+- de_AT
+- de_CH
+- en
+- en_AU
+- en_BORK
+- en_CA
+- en_GB
+- en_IE
+- en_IND
+- en_US
+- en_ZA
+- en_au_ocker
+- es
+- es_MX
+- fa
+- fr
+- fr_CA
+- ge
+- id_ID
+- it
+- ja
+- ko
+- nb_NO
+- nep
+- nl
+- pl
+- pt_BR
+- pt_PT
+- ru
+- sk
+- sv
+- tr
+- uk
+- vi
+- zh_CN
+- zh_TW

+## Changelog
+0.4 - Introduce i18n

 ## Data Source and Credits

 All data is from the great faker.js project: <https://github.com/marak/Faker.js/>